datacraft-dsc/DEPs/20/README.md

 adoption of the Data Ecosystem Protocol and significantly limit the commercial applicability.

-### The Ocean Protocol Network context
+### The Network context

-Third the network which implements Ocean Protocol provides a basis for community consensus sets (e.g. Ethereum smart contracts).
+The network which implements the protocol provides a basis for community consensus sets (e.g. Ethereum smart contracts).
 Marketplaces cannot control this consensus nor prevent bad actors participating in the Ocean Protocol network or its operation or